labsyspharm/dye-drop-microsite/docs/protocol.md

 {: .fs-3}
 {: .text-center}
-*On this page, we give an overview of the dye drop and deep dye drop protocols.
-Details like solution volume and incubation time will vary based on the equipment and reagents used.* **For more detailed protocol used to generate our published results, please head to our [protocols.io page](https://www.protocols.io/view/deep-dye-drop-protocol-j8nlkeww5l5r/v1){:target="_blank"}.**
+*On this page, we give an overview of the dye drop and deep dye drop protocols.* **For more detailed protocols used to generate our published results, please visit [protocols.io page](https://www.protocols.io/view/deep-dye-drop-protocol-j8nlkeww5l5r/v1){:target="_blank"}.**

 * TOC
 {:toc}